Music for Remembrance Day or a commemorative event

 Music to play at commemorations

-Music is an important part of most commemorative events.
-Music can create strong feelings and memories.
-If you can't find a band or musician to perform at a ceremony, then it's fine to play music through an audio-visual (AV) media system or speakers.
+If you can't find a band or musician to perform at your event, it's fine to play music through an audio-visual (AV) media system or speakers.

 - O Valiant Hearts

 - O God Our Help in Ages Past

 - In Flanders Fields